harryneopotter/PandaBanana/README.md

 ---

-## ✨ What is Banana Panda?
+## ✨ What is PandaBanana?

-**Banana Panda** is a revolutionary AI-powered photo editing platform that transforms your images into creative masterpieces.
+**PandaBanana** is a revolutionary AI-powered photo editing platform that transforms your images into creative masterpieces.
 Powered by Google's Gemini AI, it offers multiple creative tools to enhance, transform, and reimagine your photos with just a few clicks.

 ### 🎯 Key Features